tbreunung/Auto_SSM_O5/README.md

 # Remarks
 For a general introduction into nonlinear normal modes and spectral submanifolds and definitions of both we refer the reader to [3].

-We also suggest the project of Ponsioen  (https://github.com/sponsioen/SSMTool) to advanced users.
+We also suggest the project of Ponsioen  (https://github.com/sponsioen/SSMTool) and the related publication [4] to advanced users.

 # References